We are travelling the USA in 1992 and have reached Arizona.

 Departure from California was aboard the Desert Wind as we ascend the Cajun Pass heading for the desert.

-And this desert adventure begins here, in Las Vegas, a 1905 railroad town where Union station now doubles
+And our desert adventure begins here, in Las Vegas, a 1905 railroad town where Union station doubles

 as the Union Plaza casino.
-On arrival I locate a hire car and head for the desert.
+On arrival I hire a car and head out of time.

-Where there is surprising variety, ghost towns for example, like short lived, gold mining, Rhyolite.
+Where there is surprising variety, ghost towns for example, like gold mining Rhyolite.

-But what we are really come here for, with a spatula in the backpack, is to do some cooking
+But what we are really come here for, armed with spatula, is to do some cooking

-and an early challenge is to ignore the scorpion that shoots out sideways when levelling the stone!
+and an early challenge is to ignore the scorpion that shoots out sideways on levelling the cooking stone.

-And this is the project in full cry and there was some white on the egg when I finally assembled this epic fried egg sandwich.
+And this is the project in full cry and there was some white on the egg when I finally assembled my epic fried egg sandwich!

-It was a great 24 hours as I return to Las Vegas to catch the following Desert Wind.
+It was a great 24 hours as I return to Las Vegas to catch the following Amtrak train.

-Yes, the train I left yesterday had broken down and it was a combined Desert wind that finally departed for Chicago
+Yes, it had broken down and it was a combined Desert Wind that departed for Chicago,

 27 hours late for a significant number of passengers!

-And here we are on arrival at Salt Lake City with the remainder of the eggs as a present for Patti and Davy,
+And here we are at Salt Lake City with the remainder of the eggs as a present for Patti and Davy,

-friends of the family and my new hosts!
+friends of the family and my hosts here.

-We visit Temple Square and view the impressive Mormon Temple.
+I visit Temple Square and the impressive Mormon Temple.

-And admire the huge organ in the adjacent Tabernacle, over 11,500 pipes, the largest are hollowed out trees.
+And admire the huge organ in the adjacent Tabernacle, over 11,500 pipes, the largest being hollowed out trees.

-And look in amazement at the handcarts, pulled for over 1000 miles by some of the early, 1860ish, Mormon pioneers.
+And look at the handcarts, pulled for over 1000 miles by some of the early, 1860ish, Mormon pioneers.

-The Salt Lake City area is a hub for three Amtrak daily trains as we now board The Pioneer at Ogden for Portland, Oregon.
+The Salt Lake City area is currently a hub for three daily Amtrak trains as we now board The Pioneer at nearby Ogden for Portland, Oregon.

-And at Portland we change to the Empire Builder, which does something useful crossing the Rockies,
+And at Portland we change to the Empire Builder, which does something handy crossing the Rockies,

-Essex is only really the Izaak Walton Inn and a rail yard for the helper engines of the Marias Pass route.
+Essex settlement is only the Izaak Walton Inn and a rail yard for engines assisting trains over the Marias Pass.

-But we are actually going to finish this tour by road with an autumn drive through the Glacier National Park.
+As we finish this trip with an autumn drive through Glacier National Park.

-And this road crosses the Rockies at the Logan Pass.
+On a road that crosses the Rockies at Logan Pass.